MicrosoftDocs/win32/desktop-src/SecAuthZ/sid-strings.md

 -   Primary group
 -   The [trustee](trustees.md) in an ACE

-A SID string in a security descriptor string can use either the standard string representation of a SID (S-*R*-*I*-*S*-*S*…) or one of the string constants defined in Sddl.h.
+A SID string in a security descriptor string can use either the standard string representation of a SID (S-*R*-*I*-*S*-*S* ) or one of the string constants defined in Sddl.h.
 For more information about the standard SID string notation, see [SID Components](sid-components.md).

 The following SID string constants for well-known SIDs are defined in Sddl.h.
 For information about the corresponding [*relative IDs*](https://msdn.microsoft.com/library/windows/desktop/ms721604#-security-relative-identifier-gly) (RIDs), see [Well-known SIDs](well-known-sids.md).